bradbell/xrst/sphinx/test_out/spell_cmd.rst

 Special Words
 *************
-You can specify a special word list
+In the syntax above, the special word list is

 | *word_1* ... *word_n*